Skip to main content

 Required ports

-Your server will have to be configured to allow connections on the following ports:
+Your server must be configured to allow connections on the following ports:

 Protocol